 "What you did in three weeks, I would not have been able to do in four months, and mine wouldn't be as good"

 This project was very enjoyable for me because I got to explore a lot of concepts and got do a lot of research.
 I thought that the creation of the product went really smoothly and it really helped out some of the pain points of our users.
 We created this product with the first time home buyer in mind, but the product we created also serves current home owners as well.

 The biggest thing I learned from this project is to always balance client and user needs.
 In the making of this product, I felt like I made a big contribution in making concepts and testing them with our users.
-I believe that my process of concepting is my strongest asset and this project helped me hone more.
+I believe that my process has been improved and I find that collaboration is very important.
 This project really allowed my research to be prominent.
-I tackled a lot of the UX strategy and planning in the beginning with our users to find and create our journey maps.
+I tackled a lot of the UX strategy and planning in the beginning with our users to create our journey maps.

 One of the things that I would do differently about the project is the testing.
 If we had more opportunity to test, I would have liked to see how a profile section and inviting family members to the platform would look like.
 With that profile section, I wanted to also explore how owning multiple homes would work.
 Finally, I would love to have seen the process of vetting the professionals and how to best aggregate all of the data to the users.